-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to group Message notifications for iMessage

-Open Settings > Scroll down to 'Notifications' > Scroll down to 'Messages' > Scroll down to the Options section > Tap on 'Notification Grouping' > Select between 'Automatic', 'By App' or 'Off'.
+Open Settings > Scroll down to 'Notifications' > Scroll down to 'Messages' > Scroll down to the Lock Screen Appearance section > Tap on 'Notification Grouping' > Select between 'Automatic', 'By App' or 'Off'.

 When on, multiple message notifications will appear as a layered group of notifications to allow for other notifications from different apps on your locked screen.